simongu20070911/simongu20070911.github.io/about.md

 ## Get in Touch

 - GitHub: [github.com/simongu20070911](https://github.com/simongu20070911)
-- ULTRATHINK Repository: *Coming soon*
+- ULTRATHINK Repository: *building via ultrahink-DOMI in my GitHub*
 - Discord Community: *Launching soon*

 Together, we can ensure that the age of AGI becomes the age of human flourishing.